Azure/data-product-streaming/docs/ESA-IntegrationStreaming-DeployUsingAzureDevops.md

 - `.ado/workflows/dataIntegrationDeployment.yml` and
 - `infra/params.dev.json`.

-Update these files in a seperate branch and then merge via Pull Request to trigger the initial deployment.
+Update these files in a separate branch and then merge via Pull Request to trigger the initial deployment.

 ### 2.1.
 Configure `dataIntegrationDeployment.yml`